Creating a crowd out of unused characters

 There’s a style of freeform/larp known as a “horde” game.
 These normally involve six to eight “core” characters and typically dozens of smaller roles.
 The players playing the fixed characters stay with those characters for the whole game, while the other players take on the other roles, usually playing them for a much shorter period of time.
 It’s not unusual for a “horde” player to get through a dozen characters.

 A good example of a horde game is Victoria Junction: All Change Please!
-This was written at Peaky in 2009 and the six core characters consist of the staff of a railway station in Victorian Derbyshire.
-They have to cope with guests trapped in the hotel, missing travellers, troublesome orientals, a military train, and even a royal visit.
+The six core characters play the staff of a railway station in Victorian Derbyshire.
+They must cope with guests trapped in the hotel, missing travellers, troublesome orientals, a military train, and even a royal visit.

 So is it possible to use the horde idea in one of our murder mysteries?
 I think it might be.